time-killer-games/xproc/README.md

 Darwin/FreeBSD/DragonFly: no third-party dependencies

-Enable GUI windowing with -DXPROCESS_GUIWINDOW_IMPL
+Enable GUI windowing with -DPROCESS_GUIWINDOW_IMPL

 When targeting X11 windowing you will need X11 deps